dennisXZX/web-developer-notes/React router.md

 Then you can use `<Switch>` to parse the URL, the first matched URL will be returned.
 However, keep in mind that the order of the URLs is important, and you should always place the most specific routes on top of the generic ones.

+When you use `<Route>`, three properties will be assigned to your component by React-router, namely, `history`, `location` and `match`.
+However, these properties will only be assigned to the component you specified in the Route, not its children components.
+If you want to access these properties from a children component, you need to use `withRouter()` higher-order component.

 ```js
 import { Route, Switch } from 'react-router-dom';